LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/statements.md

 **Can I use a private message to send contextual info from one bot to another?**

-No, in a bot-to-bot transfer, you should transfer contextual info as discussed [here](conversation-builder-bots-bot-to-bot-transfers.html).
+No, in a bot-to-bot transfer, you should transfer contextual info as discussed in [this section](conversation-builder-bots-bot-to-bot-transfers.html).

 **Can I see private messages within the Preview tool in Conversation Builder?**